 “We said we could go up to $25,000 in cash over the appraised price,” he explains.
 This is where shopping below your preapproval amount and having extra cash in the bank comes in handy.

 Can you offer a rent-back period or reconsider adding an escalation clause?

 A rent-back period permits the sellers to remain in the home for a set time after closing — it can be anywhere from one to two weeks to as long as 60 days.
 Sellers may want the extra time to pack and move, or to find a new home, and this clause could sway them toward your offer.
 While you own the home, you can’t move in until the period expires.

 If you previously ruled out escalation clauses, reconsider them.
 Talk to your agent about adding protections around the clause — such as an appraisal contingency or a cap on how high your offer can escalate — to get more comfortable with them.

 What happens if you give it your best, but don’t get the house?

 Zagorsky tells homebuyers to handle a rejection with “poise, dignity, and grace.”
 Sit down with your agent and discuss what didn’t go right, then strategize for the future.

-In 2022, it’s not uncommon to make several offers before one is accepted.
+It’s not uncommon to make several offers before one is accepted.
 Each will be slightly different, but if you’re working with a good agent, eventually you’ll be moving into your new home.

 Header Image Source: (Tirachard Kumtanom/ Pexels)